jcwilk/bueller/README.markdown

  * Run 'rubyforge setup' and fill in your username and password for RubyForge
  * Run 'rubyforge config' to pull down information about your projects
  * Run 'rubyforge login' to make sure you are able to login
- * In Jeweler::Tasks, you must set `rubyforge_project` to the project you just created
+ * In Bueller::Tasks, you must set `rubyforge_project` to the project you just created
- * Add Jeweler::RubyforgeTasks to bring in the appropriate tasks.
+ * Add Bueller::RubyforgeTasks to bring in the appropriate tasks.
- * Note, using `jeweler --rubyforge` when generating the project does this for you automatically.
+ * Note, using `bueller --rubyforge` when generating the project does this for you automatically.

 A Rakefile setup for rubyforge would include something like this:

     begin
-      require 'jeweler'
+      require 'bueller'
-      Jeweler::Tasks.new do |gemspec|
+      Bueller::Tasks.new do |gemspec|
         # ommitted for brevity
         gemspec.rubyforge_project = 'the-perfect-gem' # This line would be new
       end

-      Jeweler::RubyforgeTasks.new do |rubyforge|
+      Bueller::RubyforgeTasks.new do |rubyforge|
         rubyforge.doc_task = "rdoc"
       end
     rescue LoadError
-      puts "Jeweler, or a dependency, not available.
-Install it with: gem install jeweler" end
+      puts "Bueller, or a dependency, not available.
+Install it with: gem install bueller" end

 Now you must initially create a 'package' for your gem in your RubyForge 'project':